 An endowment fund at the University of Texas was established with our first contribution of $1,100 in 1934.
 Contributions were made to this fund over a period of years, until the endowment reached sufficient size to support awarding of annual fellowships.
 Mildred Englert is the branch member whose donation completed the endowment.
 The Austin Branch has awarded graduate fellowships yearly since 1985 to women who are doctoral candidates at The University of Texas at Austin.
-Beginning with the 1985-1986 academic year, eighty-four (84) women have received fellowships from our branch, to financially assist them in completing the final year of their doctoral studies.
+Beginning with the 1985-1986 academic year, ninety (90) women have received fellowships from our branch, to financially assist them in completing the final year of their doctoral studies.

 *** Fellowship applications for 2019-2020 school year ****

 AAUW Austin Branch will award a minimum of 3 fellowships this year, each in the amount of at least $2,000 to female do9ctoral candidates.
 Deadline for submission: 5:00 PM CST on Monday, 25 March, 2019.
 Announcement of awards will be made by 13 April , 2018.

-A complete list of UT Austin Doctoral fellowship recipients is available at
+A complete list of UT Austin Doctoral fellowship recipients is up-to-date and available at

-Twenty-six doctoral candidates from a broad range of disciplines at the University of Texas submitted applications for the AAUW fellowships for the 2015-2016 academic year.
-The scholarship committee consisting of Ruth Rubio, Mary Ellen Scribner, Jean Bissent, Charlotte May and Joyce Pulich reviewed the students’ applications, statements, references and academic credentials.
+Twenty-three doctoral candidates from a broad range of disciplines at the University of Texas submitted applications for the AAUW fellowships for the 2016-2017 academic year.
+The scholarship committee, consisting of Ruth Rubio, Mary Ellen Scribner, Jean Bessent, and Joyce Pulich, reviewed the students’ applications, statements, references and academic credentials.
 The committee members agreed that the applications were exceptional and the choice was difficult.
-After careful consideration, they selected five women to receive awards of $2,500 each.
+After careful consideration, they selected five women to receive awards of $2,400 each.
 These recipients were announced and introduced at our annual May branch meeting as follows: